DrT2103/Manual-Control-GD20-Inverter/README.md

 <img src="https://i.imgur.com/yiNVZDn.png" width="475" height="240">
 Before controlling the switching rotation process, first we have to resive some important control parameters of group `P01`.
 <img src="https://i.imgur.com/lDhEglS.png" width="685" height="350">
-For example, to have the motor switched its rotation direction at frequency 40Hz immediately, we can adjust the above parameters to control the process.
+For example, to have the motor switched its rotation direction at frequency 40Hz after completing deceleration immediately, we can adjust the above parameters to control the process.
 - `P01.13 = 0` (can be ignored)
 - `P01.14 = 2`
 - `P01.15 = 40`